Pharisees attack. valuable and worthless

 missing "the" -- (MW) The untranslated word is the Greek definite article, which usually precedes a noun and, without a noun, takes the meaning of "the one."
 The Greek article is much closer to our demonstrative pronouns ("this," "that," "these," "those").
 See this article for more.

-words - "Words" is translated from a Greek word that means "calculation," "explanation," or "reasoning."
+words -- (CW) "Word" is translated from a Greek word that means "calculation," or "reasoning," but it has many, many specific meanings from "deliberation," "question," "subject matter," "narrative," and so on.
 It is the source of our word "logic" and is the root word for all the English words that end in "-ology."
 Most biblical translations translated it as "word" for somewhat poetic reasons.
+However, when applied to people, it means "repute" or "reputation."
 More about this word in this article.
+In English, we would say "logic," "concept, or "reasoning" to describe it but it also means the communication of various types, so "message" often works.
+"Teaching" might work but it is unrelated to the common words for "to teach," "teacher," and "student" that all have the same root.

 thou -- This is from the second-person, singular form of the verb.